 EX6200 is designed for users who want something bigger and more powerful than the ‘usual’ affordable products.

 The quadcore processor promises the ultimate Wi-Fi performance and makes the extender a great option to cover large homes.

 The 700mW high-power design means the signal reaches even the farthest corners of your home and allows users to stream simultaneously.

 The amplifier was introduced quite a while ago, but it’s still relevant and manages to deliver top-notch performance.

 It’s not hard to find great deals for the extender as newer models have replaced it, but the performance and features it offers are still hard to match.

-Five Gigabit Ethernet ports, easy setup, a modern UI and support for connecting USB 3.0 devices makes this extender a great choice for more advanced users.
+Five Gigabit Ethernet ports, easy setup, a modern UI and support for connecting USB 3.0 devices makes this amplifier a great choice for more advanced users.

 6. Linksys RE6500 (AC1200)